Returns a Variant (Date) containing the date of the last day of the week either before or after the EvalDate.

 ' Determine output value of the function

-If ReturnType = 0 Then ' Return the date for the last day of the week that follows
+If ReturnType = 0 Then ' Return the date for the last day of the week that follows the EvalDate

 Select Case intDifference